/// blog Screenshots

 1. Bug reports

-A screenshot of a broken React dev tools panel should not include the whole browser window, your bookmarks bar, and the unrelated Slack thread in the background.
+A screenshot of a broken React DevTools panel shouldn't include the whole browser window, your bookmarks bar, and the unrelated Slack thread in the background.
 Trim to the component and the error stack.
-The person you are sending it to will thank you.
+Whoever you send it to will thank you.

 2. Design review

-When you are flagging a spacing issue to a designer, crop to the exact element and include two rows of surrounding context.
-That is enough for the reviewer to understand without pulling up the file themselves.
-A full-page screenshot wastes their time.
+When you're flagging a spacing issue to a designer, crop to the exact element plus two rows of surrounding context.
+That's enough for the reviewer to get it without opening the file themselves.
+A full-page screenshot just wastes their time.

 3. Redacting neighbors

-Screenshots often accidentally include an open email in a neighboring window or a customer name in a sidebar.
-The crop tool is the fastest way to remove those neighbors without opening a separate editor.
-Trim them out before the file ever leaves your machine.
+Screenshots often catch an open email in a neighboring window or a customer name in a sidebar.
+Cropping is the fastest way to cut those out without opening a separate editor, and it all happens before the file ever leaves your machine.

 When to skip the crop

-Sometimes the full frame is what matters — you are sending proof of the whole screen at a specific time, not a focused snippet.
-In those cases, skip the crop entirely: the modal opens with the full image selected, so hitting Send without dragging anything uploads the original capture untouched.
+Sometimes the full frame is the point.
+You're sending proof of the whole screen at a specific moment, not a focused snippet.
+In that case, skip cropping entirely.
+The modal opens with the full image already selected, so hitting Send without dragging anything uploads the original capture untouched.
 One tap.

-The crop view is there to reduce what you share, never to reformat it.
-Nothing is resized, reencoded, or resampled beyond the pixel boundary you select.
+The crop view exists to reduce what you share, never to reformat it.
+Nothing is resized or resampled beyond the pixel boundary you select.

 What if I hit Send by accident?

 The crop modal has a close button in the upper right.
-Close it and the paste flow resets — the tool goes back to the empty dropzone and your clipboard image is discarded.
+Click it and the paste flow resets: the tool goes back to the empty dropzone and your clipboard image is discarded.
 Paste again, or pick a different file.

 The dropzone in its empty state, showing Drop, paste, or click to browse

-If you have already hit Send and the link is up, the delete path works: open the share URL and click the delete button.
-The file is gone from storage within a minute.
-See the delete guide for the details.
+If you've already hit Send and the link is live, the delete path has you covered: open the share URL and click the delete button.
+The file leaves storage within a minute.
+See the delete guide for the full steps.

 File format and size after crop

 The crop output is a PNG by default.
-File size goes down in proportion to the pixel area removed — cropping a 1920×1080 screenshot to a 640×400 region typically takes the file from about 800 KB to 80 KB.
-The short URL does not change based on size.
+File size drops in proportion to the pixel area you remove.
+Cropping a 1920×1080 screenshot down to a 640×400 region typically takes the file from around 800 KB to about 80 KB.
+The short URL doesn't change with size.
 Every upload, large or small, gets a 12-character random ID.

 /// frequently asked